 Clickwrap Licence Agreement

-In exchange for www.coreplus.com.au Pty Ltd ABN 64 128 352 269 (coreplus) permitting you to use the coreplus online application as it may be amended from time to time by coreplus (the Application), you agree to the terms set out below.
+In exchange for www.coreplus.com.au Pty Ltd ABN 64 128 352 269 (coreplus) permitting you to use the coreplus online application as amended from time to time by coreplus (the Application), you agree to the terms set out below.
 By accessing the Application, you agree to these terms.
-If you do not accept these terms, you must not access the Application.

 1.1 coreplus grants you a non-exclusive, non-transferable, non-sublicensable licence to use the Application and any accompanying documentation (the Documentation), and to permit the Authorised Users to use the Application and the Documentation, subject to these terms.